anlianguzova/BI_project_reticulata/README.md

 <img src="https://github.com/anlianguzova/BI_project_reticulata/blob/main/Pics/wordcloud_male_diff.png?raw=true" alt="Wordcloud with processes absent in infected males"/>
 </p>

-The illustration shows the processes that are absent in infected males compared to healthy ones.
-The letter size reflects the enrichment level of these processes in healthy individuals.
-The processes responsible for the regulation of the life cycle, cytokine and apoptotic pathways are suppressed in infected hosts.
+The illustration shows the biological processes that are absent in infected males compared to healthy ones.
+The letter size reflects the enrichment level of these bioprocesses in healthy individuals.
+The biological processes responsible for the regulation of the life cycle, cytokine and apoptotic pathways are suppressed in infected hosts.

 Other illustrations can be found in the [repository](Results/Final%20fasta%20sorting), as well as on [the presentation with the report](https://docs.google.com/presentation/d/1fdvFlChGYvV4cWIo85fQBM66i9gYXkpvyZgR37IygLQ/edit#slide=id.g22528949c5a_53_66).